-Greek Life at Lehigh is the perfect complement to the well known, world-class education that we are fortunate enough to receive.
-Going Greek at Lehigh allows you to grow academically, socially, and personally.
-You are provided the chance to flourish as a leader and mature as an adult.
-Furthermore, it is essential to understand that in order to thrive and make the most of your time as a Greek at Lehigh, you will need to work and actively engage in the community.
-In other words “you only get what you put in.”
-You will have the opportunity to craft your experience based on the chapter or organization that shares your similar values and that you ultimately will join.
-The brotherhood you will experience and the relationships you create are absolutely unparalleled.
-Your involvement in Greek life is rewarded with not a four year bond, but rather a life-long bond not only with your fraternity brothers at Lehigh, but also nationally with your respective organization.
+Greek Life at Lehigh is the perfect complement to the highly regarded education that we are fortunate enough to receive.
+Going Greek allows you to grow academically, socially, and personally.
+You are provided the chance to flourish as a leader and mature as an adult while building relationships that are absolutely unparalleled.
+Your involvement in Greek life is rewarded with not a four-year bond, but rather a life-long bond with your fraternity brothers at Lehigh as well as the many other members of your national organization.

 Welcome to Lehigh and welcome to our Greek community!

 Cultural Greek Council (CGC)

 Lehigh is full of a vibrant Greek culture that makes space for a variety of students with different interests.
 As culturally based organizations, members of CGC strive to create spaces where people of color feel like their voices are being heard amidst a tumultuous social and political climate.
 We plan events that help students express their identities, moderate discussions for students to share ideas for a more inclusive campus, and serve as a support system for students who have had some part of their identity oppressed in some way.
 The members of our organizations are passionate about what they believe in, and are striving to better ourselves and the community we live in, whether it is through extracurricular activities, academics, or community service.
 Additionally, our members have strong pride in our organizations and continuously look for ways to strengthen our chapters.